-Pat McGrath Labs is allegedly set to exit bankruptcy after approval from a US judge, according to a new report.
+Pat McGrath Labs is set to exit bankruptcy after refinancing plans were given the go ahead by a US judge.

 The cosmetics brand, founded by MUA Dame Pat McGrath, filed for Chapter 11 bankruptcy protection on 27 January.

-A judge in the Southern District of Florida Court approved plans on Friday (17 April) for GDA Luma to take ownership of Pat McGrath Labs, according to a report by The Business of Fashion (BoF).
+A judge in the Southern District of Florida Court approved plans on Friday (17 April) for GDA Luma to take ownership of Pat McGrath Labs.

-GDA Luma will establish a new holding company for Pat McGrath Labs, according to BoF, and Dame McGrath will transfer her equity to GDA Luma.
+GDA Luma will establish a new holding company for Pat McGrath Labs and Dame McGrath will transfer her equity to GDA Luma.

 The investment firm previously said that the founder would remain a significant shareholder.